boldflight/BibleConverter/test_EPUB/output/ex.md

 [31] And you are to tell the Israelites: ‘This is to be my sacred anointing oil throughout your generations.
 [32] It must not be applied to people’s bodies, and you must not make any like it with the same recipe.
 It is holy, and it must be holy to you.
 [33] Whoever makes perfume like it and whoever puts any of it on someone not a priest will be cut off from his people.’”
-[34] The Lord said to Moses, “Take spices, gum resin, onycha, galbanum, and pure frankincense of equal amounts [35] and make it into an incense, a perfume, the work of a perfumer.
+[34] The **Lord** said to Moses, “Take spices, gum resin, onycha, galbanum, and pure frankincense of equal amounts [35] and make it into an incense, a perfume, the work of a perfumer.
 It is to be finely ground, and pure and sacred.
 [36] You are to beat some of it very fine and put some of it before the ark of the testimony in the tent of meeting where I will meet with you; it is to be most holy to you.
-[37] And the incense that you are to make, you must not make for yourselves using the same recipe; it is to be most holy to you, belonging to the Lord.
+[37] And the incense that you are to make, you must not make for yourselves using the same recipe; it is to be most holy to you, belonging to the **Lord**.
 [38] Whoever makes anything like it, to use as perfume, will be cut off from his people.”

 ## Chapter 31